isabella232/sfcc-helpcenter/content/md/first-steps/what-data.md

 # Products, Product models

-Depending on your filter configuration, the SFCC cartridge imports products and product models of your PIM catalog.
+Depending on your [product filter configuration](03-products-filter-configuration.html), the SFCC cartridge imports products and product models of your PIM catalog.

 ::: info
 **Mapping between your PIM and SFCC:**<br>